 - Gently split them between the two pots.
 Stir as you’re doing so.

-- Once all the gnocchi is in the pots, you can cover them with lids to bring the water back to a boil as soon as possible.
+- Once all the gnocchi are in the pots, you can cover them with lids to bring the water back to a boil as soon as possible.

 - Cook for about 3 minutes.